 Marilyn was active in the American Guild of Organists, the Organ Historical Society, the Hymn Society of America, and, for a time, was the worship representative on the Southport District Cabinet of the Wisconsin-Upper Michigan Synod of the LCA (Lutheran Church in America).

 Marilyn was predeceased by her parents, by an infant brother, by an infant sister, by her husband, and by her stepson, Evan Rench.
-She is survived by her stepchildren Alan (Mary) Rench, Eric (Bobbie), and Kari (Jeff) Eschmann; by her grandchildren Michael (Kierstin) Rench, Amy (Justin) Willis, Anthony Rench, John (Wendy) Rench, Linsey (Tim) Wermeling, Robert (Sarah) Eschmann, and Riley Eschmann; by her great-grandchildren Peter Rench, Jacob Rench, Madelyn Rench, Piper Rench, Dylan Jurkiewicz, Marek Wermeling and Garrett Wermeling; by her siblings Jeanette (Tom) Searson, Imogene Stulken (Bruce Brolsma), and Don (Carol) Stulken; by nephews and nieces Tom Searson (Denise Hegarty), Mike Searson, Stephanie (Jim) McGowan; Scott Stulken (Tara Marsh), David (Meagan) Stulken, Laura Stulken, and Kerstin Brolsma; and by grand-nephews Miles Stulken and Magnus Stulken-Marsh.
+She is survived by her stepchildren Alan (Mary) Rench, Eric (Bobbie) Rench, and Kari (Jeff) Eschmann; by her grandchildren Michael (Kierstin) Rench, Amy (Justin) Willis, Anthony Rench, John (Wendy) Rench, Linsey (Tim) Wermeling, Robert (Sarah) Eschmann, and Riley Eschmann; by her great-grandchildren Peter Rench, Jacob Rench, Madelyn Rench, Piper Rench, Dylan Jurkiewicz, Marek Wermeling, and Garrett Wermeling; by her siblings Jeanette (Tom) Searson, Imogene Stulken (Bruce Brolsma), and Don (Carol) Stulken; by nephews and nieces Tom Searson (Denise Hegarty), Mike Searson, Stephanie (Jim) McGowan; Scott Stulken (Tara Marsh), David (Megan) Stulken, Laura Stulken, and Kerstin Brolsma; and by grand-nephews Miles Stulken and Magnus Stulken-Marsh.

 Memorials may be sent to St. Luke’s Episcopal Church, 614 Main Street, Racine, WI 53403.